 The Quantum-mechanical model of the atom is a shared understanding that encapsulates our current understanding of the atom.
 The development of these models illustrates the nature of science.
 (See LS.2)

-Discoveries and insights related to the atom’s structure have changed the model of the atom over time. (e)
+Discoveries and insights related to the atom’s structure have changed the model of the atom over time. (e) Students are not responsible for the contributions of specific scientists.